MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 ### Design recommendations

-- Evaluate all relevant Azure SDKs for the needed capabilities and the selected programming languages.
-Ensure alignment with non-functional requirements.
+- Evaluate all relevant Azure SDKs for the capabilities you need and your chosen programming languages.
+Verify alignment with non-functional requirements.

 - Optimize the selection of programming languages and frameworks at the microservice level.
 Use multiple technologies as appropriate.